Fall leaf garland

 The second step is to stretch out the two strands of light, being careful to turn each light so that the leaf is covering the bulb a bit.
 This is because the lights are very bright.
 By folding the silk around or over the bulb, the lights look softer, especially at eye level.
 (I’m 5’4″ and the mantel is right at my eye level.)

-The fifth step is to open the two strands of silk maple leaf garlands.
+In the above photos, I arranged the second (of two) silk maple leaf garlands.
 Stretch them out over the lights and magnolia leaves (see video).

 The sixth step is to turn on the light strands and then rearrange the garland components until everything looks pretty even.